MIBismuth/personal-webpage/hugo-website/content/posts/self-hosting/index.md

 subtitle: This is the story of the development and deployment of this website.
 You can find the whole website project on [GitHub](https://github.com/MIBismuth/personal-webpage).
 author: "José Duarte Lopes"
 date: 2024-07-24

+post_title: "Self-hosting on a budget: the story of this website"
+post_summary: |
+  In this post I describe the development and deployment of my self-hosted website (you're looking at it right now!).

+  **Trigger warnings:**
+  - Web development
+  - DevOps
+  - Potential fire hazards.

 toc_on: true
 numbering: true
 credits: true